Are Hippos Dangerous? Yes. The size, temper and biteforce to kill a lion in one bite.

 This could be an evenly matched fight.
 The animals are in a close range of weight and size and each has a strong fighting tool on their heads.

-This is very unrealistic and will probably never happen in the wild.
-You can be sure that it is as likely a hippo fighting an orca, never.
+This is very unrealistic and will probably never happen in the wild - so, no a hippo would never fight a gorilla.
+You can be sure that it is as likely as a hippo fighting an orca or a polar bear - never.
 While both gorillas and hippos are native to Africa, the places they live are completely different.

 Image

 Gorillas live in forests and these forests are often in steep and hilly places.
-Hippos live in flatlands of open grasslands and swamps.
-Any comparison of the 2 is highly hypothetical.
+Hippos live in flatlands of open grasslands and freshwater bodies.
+Any comparison of the 2 habitats is highly hypothetical.

 That being said, you might find some very interesting hypothetical theories and answers all around the internet.